David Sancious: Session and touring musician

 In the 1970s, Sancious toured and recorded with Stanley Clarke, playing guitar and keyboards in a band that included John McLaughlin and Billy Cobham.

 In 1977 Sancious guested on the debut album by Narada Michael Walden.
 This was the first of several collaborations with the producer/songwriter.
 In the 1980s Walden regularly used a group of session musicians that included Sancious, Randy Jackson, and Corrado Rustici.
 These musicians recorded sessions with, among others, Aretha Franklin, Patti Austin, and E Streeter Clarence Clemons, all produced by Walden.
 Rustici also established himself as a producer, most notably with fellow Italian, Zucchero Fornaciari.
 Sancious, Walden, and Jackson played on Zucchero's Rispetto, produced by Rustici.
 This was the first of several albums Sancious would record with Zucchero.

 During the early 1980s, he linked up again with Billy Cobham as a member of Jack Bruce & Friends and played with the band on The Old Grey Whistle Test and Rockpalast.
 He was then reunited with Alex Ligertwood when both were members of Santana.

+In 1981, Sancious rehearsed with the Rolling Stones at Long View Farm Studios in Massachusetts to become their keyboard player for the 1981 American tour.
+He only stayed a couple days; "...He just didn't fit in," said Bill Wyman.